UM-ESG/ESG-Website/README.md

 # ESG's Website

 This repository houses the source code to the Engineering Student Government website.
-If there is a problem with the website, please [raise an issue][], or if that is not possible, contact one of the executive board members.
+If there is a problem with the website, please [raise an issue][]

 The website is hosted on Nick Babcock's servers.
-Contact him at nbabcock19@hotmail.com The website was last edited by Neal Parikh.
-Contact him at nealrp@umich.edu
+Contact him at nbabcock19@hotmail.com For any questions or concerns please contact the ESG Web Director at esg.webdirector@umich.edu

 [raise an issue]: https://github.com/UM-ESG/esg/issues